nancologist/AI-MachineLearning-AtoZ/README.md

 ___

 ## 1.6.
 Categorical Data
-What are categorical variables and how to encode categorical data, which is illustrated in Python by LabelEncoder and OneHotEncoder class from sklearn.preprocessing library, and in R the factor function to transform categorical data into numerical variables.
+What are categorical variables and how to encode categorical data, which is illustrated in Python by `LabelEncoder` and `OneHotEncoder` class from `sklearn.preprocessing` library, and in R the factor function to transform categorical data into numerical variables.

-### Label Encoder vs. One Hot Encoder (More)
+### 1.6.0.
+Label Encoder vs. One Hot Encoder (More)
-So in the first columnt (Country) we have some countries which can't be understood by our ML Mode.
+So in the first column (Country) we have some countries which can't be understood by our ML Model.
 So we should make them number, we could have do that with Label Encoder which gives for example to French, Germany, Spain these numbers: 1,2,3

 Now the Problem is that our MODEL is going to misunderstand this, because it's going to compare these values!
 But we know that the Countries can not be compared like that!
 So what can help us here is ``One Hot Encoder``!
 This makes the string data numeric without allowing them to be compared!

+(Mori: One-Hot-Encoder make a Unity Matrix (`n * n`) out of the categorical values.
+Where `n` is going to be the number of values)

 IN OUR CASE the OneHotEncoder splits the Country-Column into THREE columns, because we have also 3 countries (If we had 5 Countries, the Country-Col would have been splitted into 5 columns).